-Each pre-proposal will be evaluated according to the evaluation criteria described in Chapter 5, by an evaluation panel of at least three independent evaluators27.
+Each pre-proposal will be evaluated according to the evaluation criteria described in Chapter 5, by an evaluation panel of at least three independent evaluators 27.
 The pre-proposal will receive individual scores from the independent evaluators for each of the three main evaluation criteria in the range of 0-5 and individual total scores in the range of 0-15 from the independent evaluators.
-This will result in an average score for each of the three main evaluation criteria in the range of 0-15.
-In case of strong disagreement between the individual scores by the independent evaluators (differing 6 or more between the lowest and the highest individual total scores), the evaluation panel will have a meeting to reach a consensus and provide a full score for each of the three main evaluation criteria in the range of 0-15.
+This will result in an average score for each of the three main evaluation criteria in the range of 0-5, and a total average score in the range of 0-15.
+In case of strong disagreement between the individual scores by the independent evaluators (differing 6 or more between the lowest and the highest individual total scores), the evaluation panel will have a meeting to reach a consensus and provide a full score for each of the three main evaluation criteria in the range of 0-5, resulting in a total score in the range of 0-15.